etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 Without handler, the internal state can be checked via `KeepAlive::Check()` and it will rethrow the async exception when there are errors during keeping the lease alive.

+Note that even with `handler`, the `KeepAlive::Check()` still rethrow if there's an async exception.

 ### Etcd transactions

 Etcd v3's [Transaction APIs](https://etcd.io/docs/v3.4/learning/api/#transaction) is supported via the